In 1944, a 39-year-old Austrian man named Victor Frankl and his wife Tilly were processed into the Auschwitz concentration camp.

 A life without struggle, without a challenge, feels empty.
 Challenge is the resistance that makes us stronger, forces us to grow.
 It is the weight we curl to strengthen our mental biceps.
 A life without this is doomed to self-indulgence.
 Frankl observed that as societies increase their material comfort, they experience a deterioration of the mental and emotional state of their members.
 Frankl coined the term “existential vacuum,” which he described as “the feeling of the total and ultimate meaningless,” to describe this condition.

 “Every difficulty in life presents us with an opportunity to turn inward and to invoke our own inner resources.
-The trials we endure can and should introduce us to our strengths,” said Epictetus.
+The trials we endure can and should introduce us to our strengths,” he said.

 A Happy Life

-There is a concept in psychology called the “mere exposure effect” that biases us toward familiarity.
+There’s a concept in psychology called the “mere exposure effect” that biases us toward familiarity.
 It’s a survival mechanism built into us.
-Our ancestors were more likely to survive if they approached people and engaged in experiences that they perceived as non-life threatening, so they stuck with what they knew.
+Our ancestors were more likely to survive if they approached people and engaged in experiences that they perceived as non-life-threatening, so they stuck with what they knew.

 Mere survival is far less a concern in our modern world, but we still tend toward familiarity.
 It’s what gets us stuck in the rut of routine, especially as we get older.

 By recognizing these limitations, however, we can break free of them and pursue new and novel experiences that lead to a rich and rewarding life.